 Here are the 8 beautiful national parks in Canada, which are likely to blow your mind–

 Best time to visit: June to August and December to March

 Defined by glaciers, mountains, waterfalls, canyons and lakes, Jasper is the largest national park in the Canadian Rockies.
 Established in 1907, and declared as UNESCO Heritage Site in 1984, this park is filled with outdoor recreational activities.
-Get a bird-eye view on strolling by SkyTram, immerse in nature by Maligne Lake Cruise, take a picture on Glacier SkyWalk, go family rafting and hike around 5 spellbinding lakes.
-Get personal and up close with the greatest variety of species, from animals like mule deer, cougar, black deer to birds like golden eagles and spruce grouses.
+Get a bird-eye view on the strolling by SkyTram, immerse in nature on Maligne Lake Cruise, take a picture on Glacier SkyWalk, go on a family rafting session and hike around five spellbinding lakes.
+Get up close, and personal with the greatest variety of species, from animals like mule deer, cougar, black deer to birds like golden eagles and spruce grouses.